andygrunwald/jitic/README.md

 # Exit on all errors.
 set -e

-# Auth against JIRA and check if the ticket(s) exists
+# Auth against JIRA and check if the issue(s) exists
 $JITIC -url="$JIRA_URL" -user="$JIRA_USERNAME" -pass="$JIRA_PASSWORD" -tickets="$COMMIT_MSG"

 # All checks passed, so allow the commit.